-Document Number: HCS V11-0624 Issue Date: 01/09/2023 Version Number: 01 Status: FINAL Next Review Date: 01/08/2024 Page 30 Linked to Policy Number: QAP01 V01
+Document Number: AVP-V05-0725 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/08/2025 Page 30 Linked to Policy Number: QAP01 V01

-- Going country term that describes county lines activity.
-It can also mean the act of travelling to another city/town to deliver drugs or money; - Trapping the act of moving drugs from one town to another or the act of selling drugs in one; - Trap House A building used as a base from where drugs are sold (or sometimes manufactured).
-These houses usually are occupied by someone (usually adult drug users but sometimes young people are forced to stay in trap houses) location; - Trap Line when someone owns a mobile phone specifically for the purpose of running and selling of drug.

-Where we have concerns regarding county lines we will follow, the Local Safeguarding Partnership procedures 1.4.7 Child Exploitation: Policy, Procedures and Guidance (proceduresonline.com)

-County Lines Toolkit For Professionals - The Children's Society in partnership with Victim Support and National Police Chiefs' Council

-Further information is available in the Home Office publication Criminal exploitation of children and vulnerable adults: county lines

-4.9 Modern Slavery and Human Trafficking:

-Modern slavery is a form of organised crime in which individuals including children and young people are treated as commodities and exploited for criminal gain.
+Significant decline in school results / performance; Gang association or isolation from peers or social networks; • Self-harm or significant changes in emotional well-being.
+Common terminology Cuckooing - where gangs establish a base in the market location by taking over the homes of local vulnerable adults by force or coercion in a practice referred to as 'cuckooing'; Going country - term that describes county lines activity.
+It can also mean the act of travelling to another city/town to deliver drugs or money; Trapping - the act of moving drugs from one town to another or the act of selling drugs in one; Trap House - A building used as a base from where drugs are sold (or sometimes manufactured).
+These houses usually are occupied by someone (usually adult drug users but sometimes young people are forced to stay in trap houses) location; Trap Line - when someone owns a mobile phone specifically for the purpose of running and selling of drug.
+Where we have concerns regarding county lines we will follow, the Local Safeguarding Partnership procedures https://westmidlands.procedures.org.uk/pkpzs/regional-safeguarding-guidance/children-affected-by- exploitation-and-trafficking-including-gangs County Lines Toolkit For Professionals - The Children's Society in partnership with Victim Support and National Police Chiefs' Council Further information is available in the Home Office publication Criminal exploitation of children and vulnerable adults: county lines 4.9 Modern Slavery and Human Trafficking: Modern slavery is a form of organised crime in which individuals including children and young people are treated as commodities and exploited for criminal gain.
 Children are recruited, moved or transported and then exploited, forced to work or sold.
 The Modern Slavery Act 2015 (applicable mostly in England and Wales) includes two substantive offences i) human trafficking, and ii) slavery, servitude and forced or compulsory labour.
 Boys and girls of all ages are affected and can be trafficked into, within ('internal trafficking'), and out of the UK for many reasons and all forms of exploitation - e.g. sex trafficking - children can be groomed and sexually abused before being taken to other towns and cities where the sexual exploitation continues.
 Victims are forced into sexual acts for money, food or a place to stay.
 Other forms of slavery involve children who are forced to work, criminally exploited and forced into domestic servitude.
 Victims have been found in brothels or saunas, farms, in factories, nail bars, car washes, hotels and restaurants and commonly are exploited in cannabis cultivation.
 Debt bondage (forced to work to pay off debts that realistically they will never be able to), organ harvesting and benefit fraud are other types of modern slavery.
 Children and young people may be exploited by parents, carers or family members.
 Often the child or young person will not realise that family members are involved in the exploitation.

+Document Number: AVP-V05-0725 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/08/2025 Page 31 Linked to Policy Number: QAP01 V01